Copy & Paste Acting Up on a Mac? Here's How to Fix It

 Fix the copy and paste not working with Activity Monitor

-Activity Monitor is a silver bullet when it comes to Mac troubleshooting.
+Activity Monitor is the best app when it comes to Mac troubleshooting.
 The best thing is that this utility can fix Mac copy and paste issues.
-All you need to do is to quit and relaunch the pboard process directly from Activity Monitor.
-Here’s how:
+You’ll need to quit and then relaunch the pboard process right from Activity Monitor.

 1. Quit all the apps where copy/paste doesn’t work properly